naomilakhovsky/communication-networks-final-project/README.md

 - Develop machine learning models to classify traffic based on encrypted metadata.
 - Simulate attacker scenarios and evaluate potential privacy risks.

+### Research Summary (Part 2)

+The project includes an in-depth analysis of multiple research papers on encrypted traffic classification.
+For each paper, the following aspects were examined:

+- Main contribution: The core problem the research addresses and its significance.
+- Novel techniques: Unique methodologies introduced, such as CNN-based FlowPic classification, early flow statistics, and QUIC padding analysis.
+- Key results: Performance metrics and comparisons with existing classification models.
+- Insights and impact: How the findings contribute to the broader field of encrypted traffic analysis and privacy concerns.
+- Key Research Findings:

+-FlowPic (CNN-based Traffic Classification):
+Introduces FlowPic, which converts network traffic into 2D histograms and applies CNNs for classification.
+Achieves high accuracy (98.4%) for VPN traffic and performs well even with Tor encryption (85.7%).
+Works without requiring deep packet inspection, making it encryption-agnostic and suitable for real-world deployment.

+- hRFTC (Hybrid Random Forest Traffic Classifier for TLS 1.3 & QUIC):
+Addresses the challenges of Encrypted ClientHello (ECH) in TLS 1.3, which hides metadata that traditional classifiers rely on.
+Uses unencrypted TLS handshake elements + flow-based statistics for classification.
+Outperforms previous methods with a 94.6% F-score, even when training data is limited.

+- HTTPS-encrypted Traffic Fingerprinting:
+Demonstrates that machine learning can identify a user’s OS, browser, and application based solely on encrypted traffic.
+Uses SVM with RBF kernel, reaching 96.06% accuracy.
+Highlights privacy risks and the need for defensive techniques like randomization and padding.

 ## Features

 - Captures and analyzes traffic from different applications.